0xgaut85/vc/DESIGN-ANALYSIS.md

 # Playwright Scraping Results - Mirana.xyz Design Analysis

 ## Overview
-Successfully scraped and analyzed design patterns from mirana.xyz using Playwright and applied them to sommet.capital.
+Successfully scraped and analyzed design patterns from mirana.xyz using Playwright and applied them to ascentis.capital.

 ---